2023 Best Fine & Studio Arts Associate Degree Schools in New York

 You’ll be in good company if you decide to attend Finger Lakes Community College.
 It ranked #4 on our 2023 Best Fine & Studio Arts Associate Degree Schools in New York list.
 Finger Lakes Community College is a moderately-sized public school located in the rural area of Canandaigua.

 With a ranking of #6, Pratt Institute - Main did quite well on this year’s best schools for fine and studio arts students working on their associate degree.
-Pratt Institute is a moderately-sized private not-for-profit school located in the large city of Brooklyn.
+Pratt Institute is a medium-sized private not-for-profit school located in the large city of Brooklyn.

 Read full report on Fine & Studio Arts at Pratt Institute - Main